Mark Goldring: Career

+In May 2013, Goldring was appointed chief executive of Oxfam.
+He stepped down from his role in January 2019, in the wake of the Haiti safeguarding scandal.

-Goldring is currently Director of Asylum Welcome.
+Goldring is currently Director of Asylum Welcome, a role he has held since 2020.

 Personal life

 Goldring is married to Rachel Carnegie.
 The couple have two adult children.
 Goldring's elder daughter was born in Bangladesh.
 Goldring's son was born in Fiji.